omise/omise-python/README.md

 Please raise an issue or contact [support@pn.ooo](mailto:support@opn.ooo) if you have a question regarding this library and the functionality it provides.

+## Security Warning

+**Please do NOT use Omise Python client versions less than 0.9.0, as they are outdated and have security vulnerabilities.**

 ## Installation

 To use Omise Python client in your application, install it using [pip](http://www.pip-installer.org/en/latest/index.html):